FlyPythons/KEGGTools/README.md

 # KEGGTools
-A tool to download and process KEGG database
+A collection of tools to download and process KEGG database